Buying a new home is a big commitment, so it’s wise to gather as much information as you can before you sign on the dotted line.

 When you're looking for the perfect property, a little information can go a long way.
-You want to be sure you're making the best, informed decisions with more confidence, and that you're across the insights that might just give you the edge over competing buyers.
+You want to be sure you're making informed decisions with confidence, and that you're across insights that can give you an edge over competing buyers.

 Before you start looking for the perfect property, it's essential you know exactly how much you can spend.

 At least six months before you’re ready to start looking, Karkal recommends talking to your bank or mortgage broker.

 “Have a conversation about what you'd like to borrow, and work with your bank to see if you can get to that amount.
 If you can’t, work with them to identify what you'd need to do, to increase your borrowing power.

 “It might be decreasing credit card limits, or cancelling cards altogether.
 You might want to adjust your spending habits.
 Banks will look back three-to-six months to assess your ability to budget, and understand what you’re spending money on.”

 If you're not sure what your monthly budget is, a budget calculator can help.

 Be aware of the additional costs of buying a home